siobhanmccarter/ufo-analysis/README.md

 ## Data Set

 For this analysis, I am using the [scrubbed UFO sightings data set](https://www.kaggle.com/NUFORC/ufo-sightings) set from Kaggle.
-This data set uses a collection of sightings the location of sighting, the shape of the UFO in question, and other descriptors.
+This data set uses a collection of descriptors of global UFO sightings over time, including the location of sighting, the shape of the UFO in question, and other variables.

 ## Question

-Is there any discernable pattern to the frequency of UFO sightings in the US?
+Is there any discernable pattern to the frequency of UFO sightings in the US by state?

 ## Hypothesis